English & Comp Literature

 What is English & Comp Literature?

 The University of Cincinnati, home of The Cincinnati Review, offers masters degrees with tracks in literature, creative writing, and professional writing and editing.
-All masters coursework is seminar or workshop , and all es are supervised by our most active researchers and publishing writers.
+All masters coursework is seminar or workshop style, and all classes are supervised by our most active researchers and publishing writers.
 The curriculum is enhanced by the annual Ropes Lecture series, speakers from the Taft Center for the Humanities, and a superlative array of visiting creative writers.

 UC’s literature degree is a generalist program with courses ranging from Medieval British to Contemporary American.
 The curriculum introduces students to the ways theory frames literary issues, and presents a range of theory-based electives.
 The creative writing workshop environment is both rigorous and supportive, and students are encouraged to feel part of a community of writers.
 Our track in professional writing and editing emphasizes a theoretical foundation adaptable to many fields, and guides students to professional-level internships.
 Masters students have outstanding publication histories and go on to prestigious PhD programs, as well as careers in writing and editing.

 Departmental financial aid is available in the form of scholarships and assistantships.
 Students that are awarded graduate assistantships teach one course per quarter.
 They receive extensive theory and practice-based training in teaching composition, and additional pedagogical training and opportunities are available.
 Applicants interested in consideration for departmental financial aid must submit complete applications by January 16.